Agin-DropDisco/history-dexswap-projects/README.md

 # ZooHarmony is Part of DexSwap Projects

-## DexSwap Project has buil DexSwap AMM, Tebs/Istock, XEDA, Foxes Web app.
+## DexSwap Project has built alot of project for Hackathon/Hackevent

+1. DexSwap AMM
+2. TEBS/iSTOCK
+3. XEDA
+4. FOXES

-Since DexSwap AMM’s launch in 2021, we have secured multiple rewards from public blockchain/hackathon & hack event, including :
+Since DexSwap AMM’s, TEBS/iSTOCK, XEDA and FOXES launch in 2021, we have secured multiple rewards from public blockchain/hackathon & hack event, including :

 #####  HARMONY
 - [x] Bridging TradFi to DeFi